-Fair-time statents can сопфи e irus program by taking c nie or i more courses each seme: siei.
-Fall Semester Spring Semester Fall Semester - 1 Spring Semester ENG 161 3 ENG 164 3 CPT 150 3 MUS 132 2 MTH 157 3 MUS 116 1 MUS 131 2 MUS 216 1 MUS 115 1 MUS 122 2 MUS 215 1 MUS 222 1 MUS 121 2 MUS 142/176/178 1 MUS 221 1 MUS 242/276/278 2 MUS 141/175/177 1 MUS 166 3 MUS 241/275/277 2 MUS 160 3 MUS 165 3 MUS 280 2 MUS 265 3 MUS 266 3 MUS 180 2 Social Science Elective 3 MUS 155 3 Natural Science Elective 4 15 15 15 16
+Fall Semester Spring Semester Fall Semester Spring Semester

+ENG 161 3 ENG 164 3 CPT 150 3 MUS 132 2

+MTH 157 3 MUS 116 1 MUS 131 2 MUS 216 1

+MUS 115 1 MUS 122 2 MUS 215 1 MUS 222 1

+MUS 121 2 MUS 142/176/178 1 MUS 221 1 MUS 242/276/278 2

+MUS 141/175/177 1 MUS 166 3 MUS 241/275/277 2 MUS 160 3

+MUS 165 3 MUS 280 2 MUS 265 3 MUS 266 3

+MUS 180 2 Social Science Elective 3 MUS 155 3 Natural Science Elective 4

+15 15 15 16
-Associate of Fine Arts Degree, AFA

-VISUAL ARTS OPTION
+Associate of Fine Arts Degree, AFA VISUAL ARTS OPTION Division of Public Service/Humanities/Social Sciences/Mathematics

 The associate of fine arts degree program in visual arts offers a foundation curriculum parallel to the first two years of a baccalaureate in fine arts (BFA).
-As a transfer program, students will begin a direction in either two-dimensional or three-dimensional studio practice by the end of their second year before moving to a senior institution.
-Students completing the AFA program are prepared for a range of higher education options such as arts education, art therapy, arts management or museum related careers.
+As a transfer program, students will begin a direction in either two-dimensional or threedimensional studio practice before moving to a senior institution.
+Students completing the AFA program are prepared for a range of higher education options such as art education, art therapy, art management or museum related careers.
 The program is designed to develop technical, conceptual, creative problem-solving, visual and critical thinking skills that lay the groundwork for specialized academic study, self employment or careers in creative industries.
 Before degree completion, students undertake the art capstone portfolio class in their final semester.
 This class requires the student to stage a professional art exhibition or art internship project.
 The components of this program develop a strong foundation in visual literacy that will equip students with a broad range of options for their future in the visual arts.

-- effectively employ two- and three-dimensional visual communication principles - · demonstrate a required level of technical and conceptual proficiency in their medium - execute images that reflect their own creative problem-solving ideas and concepts - · identify historical, cultural and global development of works of art - · explore diversity in western and non-western visual traditions - · recognize their own cultural context in the choices of image making - develop a consistent body of work reflecting a concept/theme - · critically develop and evaluate their own artwork and portfolio - communicate informed personal reactions to works of art - $\bullet \;\;$ expand and explore the relationship between visual and verbal communication skills
+- effectively employ two- and three-dimensional visual communication principles - demonstrate a required level of technical and conceptual proficiency in their medium - · execute images that reflect their own creative problem-solving ideas and concepts - · identify historical, cultural and global development of works of art - · explore diversity in western and non-western visual traditions - · recognize their own cultural context in the choices of image making - develop a consistent body of work reflecting a concept/theme - · critically develop and evaluate their own artwork and portfolio - · communicate informed personal reactions to works of art - expand and explore the relationship between visual and verbal communication skills